Ruby-Zhuang/Bubbles-Delight/README.md

 ## Functional Behavioural

+- Customers and the restaurant owner can log in accordingly (with special privileges for the owner)
 - Customers can order customized bubble-tea orders online
 - Customers can edit the details of an order or cancel the order before submitting it
 - When an order has been made, customers will receive updates via the website and text messages to indicate the order status